spongecaptain/risingwave-docs/docs/sql/commands/sql-create-table.md

 import Drawer from '@theme/Drawer';
-import {Diagram, Optional, Sequence, NonTerminal, ZeroOrMore, Choice} from '@theme/RailroadDiagram';
+import {Diagram, Optional, NonTerminal, ZeroOrMore, Choice} from '@theme/RailroadDiagram';

 export const svg = new Diagram(new Terminal('CREATE TABLE'),
   new Optional('IF NOT EXIST', 'skip'),